-24. The mandate of the President is to carry out the following:

-- a.
-Chair the Meeting of the States Parties or Review Conference - b.
-Chair intersessional meetings - c.
-Chair the Committee on Cooperative Compliance - d.
-Chair the Coordinating Committee - e.
-Take the lead, in consultation with the Coordinating Committee, with respect to any issue related to the pursuit of the Convention's aims other than those related to the mandates of the above-mentioned committees, including matters related to stockpiled anti-personnel mines and transparency regarding the exceptions contained in Article 3 of the Convention.
-The President's activities include convening small and large group discussions as required, and bringing pertinent matters to the attention of all delegations.
+- 24. The mandate of the President is to carry out the following: - a.
+Chair the Meeting of the States Parties or Review Conference. - b.
+Chair intersessional meetings. - c.
+Chair the Committee on Cooperative Compliance. - d.
+Chair the Coordinating Committee. - e.
+Take the lead, in consultation with the Coordinating Committee, with respect to any issue related to the pursuit of the Convention's aims other than those related to the mandates of the above-mentioned committees, including matters related to stockpile destruction under Article 4 and transparency regarding the exceptions contained in Article 3 of the Convention. - f.

-- f.
 Promote the implementation and universalization of the Convention and its norms, including in relevant multilateral and regional fora, as well as at the national level. - g.
 Lead efforts to mobilise sufficient resources to fund the operations of the Implementation Support Unit. - h.
-Promote coordination amongst all structures established by the States Parties, - i.
+Promote coordination amongst all structures established by the States Parties.

+- i.
 Propose a set of new office-holders for agreement by the forthcoming Meeting of the States Parties.
 The proposed set of office-holders shall be balanced regionally as well as between States Parties in the process of implementing key obligations of the Convention, those in a position to provide financial or other assistance, and other States Parties. - j.
 Present a preliminary report on activities at intersessional meetings if need be, as well as use intersessional meetings, when relevant, as a forum for addressing specific topics of interest. - k.
-Present a final report on activities, as well as conclusions and recommendations if relevant, at Meetings of the States Parties or Review Conferences. - I. Fulfil other responsibilities that would normally be expected of a President by States Parties.
+Present a final report on activities, as well as conclusions and recommendations if relevant, at Meetings of the States Parties or Review Conferences. - I. Any other relevant matters.